Blue Velvet (film): Origin

 The film's story originated from three ideas that crystallized in the filmmaker's mind over a period of time starting as early as 1973.

-The first idea was only "a feeling" and the title Blue Velvet, Lynch told Cineaste in 1987.
+The first idea was only "a feeling" and the title, as Lynch told Cineaste in 1987.

 The second idea was an image of a severed, human ear lying in a field.
 "I don't know why it had to be an ear.
 Except it needed to be an opening of a part of the body, a hole into something else ...
 The ear sits on the head and goes right into the mind so it felt perfect," Lynch remarked in a 1986 interview to The New York Times.

-The third idea was Bobby Vinton's classic rendition of the song "Blue Velvet" and "the mood that came with that song a mood, a time, and things that were of that time."
+The third idea was Bobby Vinton's rendition of "Blue Velvet" and "the mood that came with that song a mood, a time, and things that were of that time."

 The scene in which Dorothy appears naked outside was inspired by a real-life experience Lynch had during childhood when he and his brother saw a naked woman walking down a neighborhood street at night.
 The experience was so traumatic to the young Lynch that it made him cry, and he had never forgotten it.

 After completing The Elephant Man (1980), Lynch met producer Richard Roth over coffee.
 Roth had read and enjoyed Lynch's Ronnie Rocket script, but did not think it was something he wanted to produce.
 He asked Lynch if the filmmaker had any other scripts, but the director only had ideas.
 "I told him I had always wanted to sneak into a girl's room to watch her into the night and that, maybe, at one point or another, I would see something that would be the clue to a murder mystery.
 Roth loved the idea and asked me to write a treatment.
 I went home and thought of the ear in the field."
 Production was announced in August 1984.
 Lynch wrote two more drafts before he was satisfied with the script of the film.
 The problem with them, Lynch has said, was that "there was maybe all the unpleasantness in the film but nothing else.
 A lot was not there.
 And so it went away for a while."
 Conditions at this point were ideal for Lynch's film: he had made a deal with Dino De Laurentiis that gave him complete artistic freedom and final cut privileges, with the stipulation that the filmmaker take a cut in his salary and work with a budget of only $6 million.
 This deal meant that Blue Velvet was the smallest film on De Laurentiis's slate.
 Consequently, Lynch would be left mostly unsupervised during production.
 "After Dune I was down so far that anything was up!
 So it was just a euphoria.
 And when you work with that kind of feeling, you can take chances.
 You can experiment."